Banking Basics

 Skrill offers digital wallet services, including a virtual prepaid Mastercard that can be loaded with funds online.
 You can use Skrill’s virtual debit card online like any other card.

-You can pay for purchases at any brick-and-mortar and online shop that accepts Mastercard or a tap-to-pay method.
-Nevertheless, you can’t make cash withdrawals at ATMs.
+You can pay for purchases at any brick-and-mortar and online shop that accepts Mastercard or a tap-to-pay method and offers cashback.
+Nevertheless, you need a physical card to make cash withdrawals at ATMs.

 Revolut virtual card